iPhone 7 review: An attractive smartphone... unless you own an iPhone 6s

 iPhone 7 review: Goodbye, headphone jack

 One of the big talking points of the iPhone 7, following months of speculation, is the lack of a headphone jack.
-You've got several options, though: you can plug your traditional (3.5mm) headphones into the Lightning jack using the Lightning-to-3.5mm adapter in the box; use the new Lightning EarPods that come with the iPhone 7; buy yourself a pair of Lightning headphones or wireless headphones, or wait for Apple's own wireless AirPods to arrive in October.
+You've got several options, though: you can plug your traditional (3.5mm) headphones into the Lightning jack using the Lightning-to-3.5mm adapter in the box; use the new Lightning EarPods that come with the iPhone 7; buy yourself a pair of Lightning headphones or wireless headphones, such as Apple's own wireless AirPods.

 The headphone jack adaptor isn't the best-looking accessory, but let's be honest, when do adaptors ever look elegant?
 The adaptor works well and it can actually be left on the end of standard wired headphones, removing the need to carry it around separately.
 It works as well as any adaptor should, and for only £9, we'd be tempted to buy one or two and leave them in places where they're required, at work, say, or in the car (if you use an auxiliary input).